Skip to the main content.

 Check out The Fuel Pulse Show Podcast

-Black Smoke From Diesel Storage Tanks?
-Try these suggestions
+Black Smoke From Stored Diesel Fuel?
+Try These Suggestions

-Black Smoke From Diesel Storage Tanks?
-Try these suggestions
+Black Smoke From Stored Diesel Fuel?
+Try These Suggestions

-But it’s not always due to the engine.
+Yet this black smoke isn't always due just to the engine.
+The engine relies on the right quality fuel being supplied to it.
 If the fuel itself isn’t the right quality, it’s not going to burn properly in whatever engine you put it in.

-This is the concern from users who store fuel.
-They spend, many times, a sizeable investment for thousands of gallons of diesel or biodiesel or HFO, for use at a later time.
-If something happens to that fuel in storage, its combustibility quality can change and it can make black smoke.
-Black smoke leads to injector and engine deposits, subpar performance, less mileage, shortened DPF life – all because the fuel degraded in storage.
+This is the concern of users who store fuel.
+They commit a sizeable investment for thousands of gallons of diesel, biodiesel, or HFO to use at a later time.
+If something happens to that fuel in storage, its combustibility quality can change and it can make black smoke when the engine burns it.
+Black smoke leads to injector and engine deposits, subpar performance, less mileage, and shortened DPF life – all because the fuel degraded in storage.

 So what can you do to keep this from happening to your stored fuel?